msk1039/ProjectTemplate-cherno/README.md

 - Simple `.gitignore` to ignore project files and binaries
 - Premake binaries for Win/Mac/Linux (`v5.0-beta2`)
 - VS Code configuration files (`.vscode/`) with build tasks, IntelliSense, and debugging setup for macOS
+- **CMake configuration** for JetBrains CLion and other CMake-based IDEs
+- **CMakePresets.json** for standardized build configurations

 ## License
 - UNLICENSE for this repository (see `UNLICENSE.txt` for more details)